 Google’s AngularJS is an extremely productive framework for complex “Single Page Apps”.
 AngularJS can be tough to learn, and you need to learn it well to obtain all its benefits.
 We can’t make it easy, but we can teach you.

 AngularJS Training, Our Office or Your Site

 Our “boot camp” course lasts 3 days, of 7-8 hours per day.
 This course is hands-on; less than 2/3rds of the content is lecture.
-We offer the course in our office in St. Louis, MO (USA), or at your site.
+We offer the course in our office in St. Louis, MO, occasionally in other cities around the US, or at your site.

 At the end of this class, each student should be able to use AngularJS to make a (simple) end-to-end, working application.

 For the 3-day course, the cost per student is $1500.

 Why Oasis Digital’s Angular Boot Camp?

 At Oasis Digital we have a team of developers using AngularJS every day on client projects.
 All of these developers, as well as numerous summer interns, have been through the process of learning AngularJS here; so we are very familiar with the challenges developers face.

 Most of our work at Oasis Digital is the construction of complex business application, so our Angular Boot Camp is oriented toward complex business applications, not “Hello World”.
 This course is an excellent starting point for corporate teams as well as individual developers.

 Since late 2013, we have trained hundreds of developers from dozens of companies – over half from Fortune 500 companies.